MalaikaAbid/Ranger/README.md

 Emilia designed a high-pass filter that was customized to the human voice, Alaa took charge of the hardware, and Malaika wrote all the code.
-The PIC microprocessor wasn't the easieset microprocessor to work with, and coupled with the matrix keypad, we had a real challlenge on our hands.
+The PIC microprocessor wasn't the easiest microprocessor to work with, and coupled with the matrix keypad, we had a real challlenge on our hands.
 But together we managed to overcome all the obstacles.

 ![Circuit Schematic](/CircuitDiagram.jpg)